 Report of Substantial Consummation.

-The plan proponent, or the disbursing agent defined in the plan, must file a report of substantial consummation showing the plan proponent has satisfied the criteria of § 1101(2) of the Code.
+The plan proponent, or the disbursing agent defined in the plan, must file a report of substantial consummation showing the plan proponent has satisfied the criteria of § 1101(2).

 The plan proponent must file a motion for final decree with the report of substantial consummation and serve that motion on all creditors and parties in interest.